jekhokie/scriptbox/python--deployment-metric-parser/README.md

 * Cannot handle complicated playbook workbooks that have multiple worksheets within - as of right now, this parser expects the workbook to only have a single worksheet which it parses the data from, or that the worksheet with the playbook is always the *first* worksheet in a sequence of multiples.
+* Does not yet do aggregation across playbooks (you will end up with separate metric objects per playbook, which may/may not be useful to you).